andrewfader/fenetre/README.md

 A Rails engine that adds WebRTC video chat to your app using ActionCable, Stimulus, and Turbo.

+## Requirements

+- Ruby 3.4.3 or newer
+- Rails 6.1 or newer

 ## Installation

 Add to your Gemfile: